Skip to main content

 Jogging with the whole family © Getty Images, Foto: Halfpoint

-Every district of Reinickendorf can be circumnavigated once - so there are routes of all lengths and for every type of endurance.
+Every district of Reinickendorf can be run around once - so there are routes of all lengths and for every type of endurance.
 From 1.3 kilometres around the Steinbergsee or 2.8 kilometres through the Tegeler Fließ to almost 40 kilometres through the Tegeler Forst.
-In between, the Reinickendorf running park offers all lengths and you also have the opportunity to discover cultural places and sights.
+In between, the Reinickendorf Running Park offers all lengths and you also have the opportunity to discover cultural places and sights.

-Tip 2: Running along the little river in Berlin - The Pankeweg
+Tip 2: Jog along the river - the Pankeweg

 Schönhausen Palace in Berlin